-If you’re looking for a flexible financing option when you’re in a pinch, a business line of credit might be a good fit for you.
-This type of loan works like a credit card, where you only pay interest on the amount that you withdraw.
+If you’re looking for a flexible financing option, a business line of credit may be a good fit for you.
+This type of loan works like a credit card, giving you access to funds when you need them and only paying interest on the amount that you withdraw.

-Because of this unique arrangement, a line of credit is a type of revolving account.
+A line of credit is a type of revolving account.
 Traditional term loans, whether backed by the SBA or not, have a preset sum deposited upfront that’s repaid through equal payments over time.
-Lines of credit on the other hand, create a “revolving” cycle where borrowers can withdraw funds up to a set maximum at any time, repay that amount, and withdraw it again.
+Lines of credit on the other hand, create a “revolving” cycle where borrowers have the ability to withdraw funds up to a set maximum at any time, repay that amount, and withdraw it again.

-Typically, lines of credit can be either secured or unsecured.
+Typically, lines of credit are either secured or unsecured.
 In most cases, they are unsecured loans.
 This means that the lender doesn’t need any collateral to back the account.

 Depending on your preferred lender and the type of LOC you’re applying for, you’ll find varying eligibility requirements.
 Most traditional bank lenders require good credit, strong revenue, and several years in business.
-They also usually require applicants to provide financial documentation like tax returns, profit-and-loss statements, and balance sheets to demonstrate their business’s financial health.
+They also typically require applicants to provide financial documentation including six months of business bank statements, a current debt schedule, an identification document, and a voided business check to demonstrate their business’s financial health.

-Lines of credit can come with a steep price.
-For businesses looking for temporary, small-scale funding, these loans may seem convenient because of their flexibility, but they might not be sustainable in terms of long-term cash flow.
+A line of credit may be a useful financial tool for your small business but it may come with a steep price.
+For temporary, small-scale funding, these loans may be convenient because of their flexibility, but they might not be sustainable in terms of long-term cash flow.

 That’s where SmartBiz can help.
 Our dedicated team understands that every business is unique, and has unique financing needs.
 We may help you open a business line of credit, or discover if another option like a Small Business Loan (SBA) or Bank Term Loan would be a better fit.
 Our streamlined online application helps you qualify for the funds you need.